Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 #### High Availability

 Critical components must be able to survive a zone failure.
 See section [COMP014.3-redundancy] for more details.

-#### Monitoring and Alerting

-Applications must be able to be monitored and alerted on.
-See section [COMP018-alerting] for more details.

-#### Disaster Recovery

-Applications must be able to recover from a disaster.
-See section [COMP021-disaster-recovery] for more details.
+Suppliers should also already be at least thinking about deploying to multiple regions and the database implications thereof.

 ## Infrastructure Description